Jay's List (What's Goin' On?) — March '26

 Where: Brasserie Beaubien (73 Rue Beaubien E).

 How Much: The show is free, but the book costs money.
-(Link TK)
+(Link)

 31 MAR (TUES)